|Alias||West Chicago - West Chico, Summit - Scummit, Woodridge - Hoodridge|

 The suburb of Melrose Park is one of the safer communities in the western suburbs; however, it is also one of the first Chicago land suburbs to be infiltrated by Chicago based street gangs way back in the 1970s, it also used to be a village that had some pretty severe gang activity in the 1980s and 1990s especially since this community borders Maywood and is near Bellwood.
 Melrose Park is well known for having a large Italian population and for being the home of the Kiddieland Amusement Park.
 The suburb has a range of upper middle classes down to low income classes, and is home to a large Hispanic and Italian population.

 The Latino migration of Melrose Park began in the 1970s as most of the newly arrived families were moving into the south east side of town in an area bounded by Lake Street on the north, the railroad tracks on the south, 9th Avenue on the east and 25th Avenue on the west.
 This small section of town directly bordered the suburb of Maywood where crime began increasing heavily by the late 1970s.
-Among the Latino migration came members of the Latin Kings from Chicago that settled in this section of town and slowly recruited in the late 1970s and by the early 1980s the Melrose Park Latin Kings were much stronger and no longer concentrated in that small area.
+Among the Latino migration came members of the Latin Kings from Chicago that settled in this section of town in 1976 and slowly recruited in the late 1970s and by the early 1980s the Melrose Park Latin Kings were much stronger and no longer concentrated in that small area.
 Some neighborhood youths began to object to the rise of the Latin Kings and alternatives to being a Latin King came up as youths were now joining such gangs as: Black Gangster Disciples, Imperial Gangsters, Maniac Latin Disciples and Los Bebe Stones.

 Gang activity was still the heaviest in the southeast side of town and this was the spot of the first Melrose Park gang related shooting death that happened on June 24, 1982 when Latin Kings from Maywood crossed the tracks to gang bang on a rival gang at 14th and Main Street.
 Both gangs got into a fist fight in the streets and from what I understand in the article the Maywood Latin Kings were getting the better of the other gang in the fight which caused the rival gang to run away, but the Latin Kings were not satisfied enough and pulled out a .22 rifle and began shooting at the crowd of rivals.
 The shooter was Donald Garrett who was convicted of gunning down James Peck according to the article (Chicago Tribune Daily Suburban August 2, 1983).
 This shooting was only the beginning of excessive gang violence in this suburb but it now showed the community that there were indeed street gangs active in the community and it was not just a Maywood or Bellwood thing.